thongrodw/Microservices-NodeJS-Online-Grocery-Shopping/README.md

 # Microservices-NodeJS-Online-Grocery-Shopping
-NodeJS Architecture Microservices Application: , MongoDB, ExpressJs
+NodeJS Architecture Microservices Application with ExpressJs and MongoDB

 ## How to run the program